Trigve-Hagen/jasearch/README.md

 # JASearch
 A javaScript library for searching content using AJAX calls that return JSON.
 Also has support for facets using JSON.
+Under construction.

 img
 js